 What kind of personal information does the School collect and how does the School collect it?

-pupils and parents and/or guardians ('Parents') before, during and after the course of a pupil's enrolment at the School;
+- students and parents and/or guardians ('Parents') before, during and after the course of a student’s enrolment at the School;

-Personal Information you provide: The School will generally collect personal information held about an individual by way of forms filled out by parents or pupils, face-to-face meetings, interviews, and telephone calls.
-On occasions people other than parents and pupils provide personal information.
+Personal Information you provide: The School will generally collect personal information held about an individual by way of forms filled out by Parents or students, face-to-face meetings and interviews, emails and telephone calls.
+On occasions people other than Parents and students provide personal information.

-- keeping parents informed about matters related to their child's schooling, through correspondence, newsletters and magazines;
+- to keep Parents informed about matters related to their daughter’s schooling, through correspondence, newsletters and magazines;

-- looking after pupils' educational, social and medical wellbeing;
+- looking after student’s educational, social and medical wellbeing;

-In some cases where the School requests personal information about a pupil or parent, if the information requested is not obtained, the School may not be able to enrol or continue the enrolment of the student or permit the student to take part in a particular activity.
+In some cases where the School requests personal information about a student or Parent, if the information requested is not provided, the School may not be able to enrol or continue the enrolment of the student or permit the student to take part in a particular activity.